yandooo/graphql-spring-boot/README.md

                schemaMutationObjectName: Mutation
 ```

-To facilitate access from Nodejs frontend to GraphQL backend by default system enables global CORS filter for `/graphql/**` context.
+By default system enables global CORS filter for `/graphql/**` context.
 The `corsEnabled` can be set to `false` to disable it.

-By default system register `GlobalDefaultExceptionHandler` which suppresses Spring framework error responses and responds with standard GraphQL server error.
-Application configuration `suppressSpringResponseCodes` property can be set to `false` to disable that handler.

 # Enable GraphiQL Tool

-Tool becomes accessible at the root `/` if `graphiql-spring-boot-starter` added as a dependency to a boot application.
+GraphiQL becomes accessible at the root `/` if `graphiql-spring-boot-starter` added as a dependency to a boot application.

 Note that GraphQL server must be available at `/graphql` context to be discovered by GraphiQL.